-- The shopping cart mode offers you everything you need to operate a full ecommerce store: a product catalog, a shopping cart, and full checkout/payment processing workflows
+- The shopping cart mode offers you everything you need to operate a full online shop: a product catalog, a shopping cart, and full checkout/payment processing workflows

 - The catalog mode, however, is designed just to showcase your products; your customers cannot make any purchases directly from the catalog.